dob71/watchman/readme_vcs.txt

 You'll need to expose your local service endpoint (running on port 8080) to the Internet (HTTPs with a trusted server certificate is required).
 Unless you already have the means to achieve that "ngrok" service would be the easiest approach.
-Note the ngrok URL to use for accessing your responder service.
+Note the ngrok URL to use for accessing your responder service, and make sure to change the certificate type to "wildcard" in the Watchman skill configuration.

 Follow the instructions linked below to set up Alexa dev account and install ASK CLI: https://developer.amazon.com/en-US/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html